-The objective of CoMI is to provide a CoAP based Function Set that reads and sets values of managed objects in devices to (1) initialize parameter values at start-up, (2) acquire statistics during operation, and (3) maintain nodes by adjusting parameter values during operation.
+The objective of CoMI is to provide a Function Set that reads and sets values of managed objects in devices to (1) initialize parameter values at start-up, (2) acquire statistics during operation, and (3) maintain nodes by adjusting parameter values during operation.

-The end goal of CoMI is to provide information exchange over the CoAP transport protocol in a uniform manner as a first step to the full management functionality as specified in [I-D.ersue-constrained-mgmt].
+The goal of CoMI is to provide information exchange in a uniform manner as a first step to the full management functionality as specified in [I-D.ersue-constrained-mgmt].